Skating at Tacoma's Frozen Fountain ice rink. Credit: Tiffany Doerr Guerzon

 This Tacoma ice rink boasts an "Excellence on Ice" designation from PSA and has an NHL regulation ice surface.
 Look for Cheap Skate sessions.

-Editor's note: Writers Gemma Alexander, Tiffany Doerr Guerzon and Nikki McCoy and ParentMap staff contributed to this article, which was originally published in 2012 and updated for 2018.
+Editor's note: Writers Gemma Alexander, Tiffany Doerr Guerzon and Nikki McCoy, along with ParentMap staff, all contributed to this article, which was originally published in 2012 and updated for 2019.